Matt Baker MBE

 As a boy, Matt was a British gymnastic and sports acrobatics champion, later joining the BBC Grandstand team as a world gymnastics presenter and commentator.
 He is also a hang-gliding world record holder.
-Matt has covered the World Gymnastics Championships, Glasgow Grand Prix Gymnastics and European Gymnastics Championships for BBC2 as well as the London Marathon for BBC1.
+Matt has covered the World Gymnastics Championships, Glasgow Grand Prix Gymnastics and European Gymnastics Championships for BBC Two as well as the London Marathon for BBC One.
 He was a key commentator for BBC's coverage of the gymnastics events at the 2008 Olympic Games from Beijing and the Artistic Gymnastics World Championships 2009 from London's O2 Arena.

 Matt's exceptional physical prowess has allowed him to complete an impressive number of television challenges: he trained as a stunt man in Florida; spent a gruelling week with the Royal Marine Commandos, successfully passing their recruits' course, and later completed the Para's P Company selection tests.
 He also made the final of BBC Sport Relief's charity show jumping series Only Fools on Horses.

 In November 2011, Matt undertook his most daunting challenge to date: The One Show Rickshaw Challenge.
 He spent 8 days pedalling a rickshaw from Edinburgh to London, covering well over 480 miles and interviewing guests along the way.
 The feat saw Matt raise an incredible amount — in excess of £1.9 million — for BBC Children In Need.
 He has made a number of visits to several of the centres that have benefited from the money raised.
-For the past seven years, Matt has acted as mentor for the Rickshaw Challenge, cycling alongside the rickshaw and offering support and encouragement to the team.
-The November 2018 challenge, a 423-mile route from Calais to Salford, has raised over £4.3 million along the way.
-Under Matt's watch the Rickshaw ride has raised in excess of a staggering £25 million for BBC Children In Need and its good causes!
+Since 2012, Matt has acted as mentor for the Rickshaw Challenge, cycling alongside the rickshaw and offering support and encouragement to the team.
+Despite leaving The One Show in March 2020, Matt continues to take part in the Rickshaw Challenge – now twelve years in a row.
+Under Matt's watch the Rickshaw ride has raised in excess of a staggering £41.1 million for BBC Children In Need and its good causes.
+2021 saw an updated relay-style format, named The Great Rickshaw Relay Challenge, with daily updates on Morning Live and BBC Radio 5 Live, plus a 60-minute documentary special on BBC One highlighting the history of the challenge.
+The 2022 Rickshaw Relay was also festured daily on BBC Breakfast.